 Legal.
 DocuSign is the only eSignature company that is ISO 27001 certified as an information security management system (ISMS).
 This is the highest level of global information security assurance available today, and provides customers with the assurance that DocuSign meets stringent international standards on security.Learn about our world-class legal protection

 Secure.
 Each Electronic Signature is unique, documentable, encrypted, and tamper-evident.
 DocuSign guarantees confidentiality of all transactions and furthermore provides multi-faceted verification of signing events.Learn about our Bank-Grade Security

 Auditable.
 DocuSign provides a complete and extensive audit trail that serves as third-party validation of transaction completion, including information such as the signer's email address, name, authentication method, IP address with time stamp, and more.

 Yes.
-We offer free 14-day trials to help you learn the ropes before you decide if you want to purchase a plan.
-You can sign up for a free 14-day trial at our sign-up page.
+We offer free 30-day trials to help you learn the ropes before you decide if you want to purchase a plan.
+You can sign up for a free 30-day trial at our sign-up page.

 It's time to upgrade.
 You can log back into your trial account and look for the upgrade button in the upper-right corner of the screen—from there, you'll be able to complete your purchase.

-- REAL ESTATE EDITIONS – Designed to meet the specialized needs of real estate professionals
+- REAL ESTATE EDITIONS – Best for the specialized needs of real estate professionals.

 We accept Visa, MasterCard or American Express.
 We do not accept Discover, Diners Club or JCB cards.
 You can opt to pay annually or on a month-to-month basis.
 To learn about our plan details and pricing options, visit our Products and Pricing page.